AMSP-04/NETN-CBRN/NETN-CBRN.md

 #### CBRN Platforms

-In order to calculate further contamination and exposure for a platform, extensions are made to seven NETN leaf nodes in the NETN Physical FOM module.
+To calculate further contamination and exposure for a platform, extensions are made to seven NETN leaf nodes in the NETN Physical FOM module.
 These are all extensions of the Platform object from the RPR Physical FOM module.
 Each extension contains an array of the mass of all materials that are contaminating the vehicle.

  <img src="./images/cbrn_platform.png" />